Why does the 'Who is Losing Learning? Coalition' exist?

 For too long as a system we’ve considered the needs of these young people last rather than first.
 Young people have one chance at a good education and if we are to improve their attainment and their life chances, we must reduce exclusions of all kinds.
 Whether out of class, out of school or away from their peers, young people are missing out on opportunities to prosper.

-Pepe Di'lasio, ASCL general secretary and chair of the Council for Solutions to Who is Losing Learning
+Chair of the Council for Solutions to Who is Losing Learning

 How can I help?

-If you would like to contribute to the Solutions Report, please complete our enquiry form below.
+If you would like to contribute to the Solutions Report please complete our enquiry form below.